 Honda CBR 150R Overview

-Design & Styling: There has been no major design change in the new 2021 model.
+Design & Styling: There has been no major design change in the new 2023 model.
 It gets a sleek dual-LED headlamp design that gives it an aggressive face.
-The Honda CBR 150R has clean fully-faired design and it gets a sharp muscular tank.
+The Honda CBR 150R has a clean fully-faired design and it gets a sharp muscular tank.
 It has a very compact tail section and the tandem split seats give it a sporty vibe.
 It is offered in four colour options to choose from.
 Overall the new CBR 150R looks fierce and very appealing.

 Engine & Performance: The Honda CBR 150R is powered by a 149.16cc single-cylinder, DOHC, 4-Valves engine.
 The engine is liquid-cooled and it uses a programmed fuel-injection technology for fuel supply.
 The CBR 150R churns out 17.1 PS of maximum power at 9,000 RPM and 14.4 Nm of peak torque at 7,000 RPM.
 It comes mated to a 6-speed gearbox and it has a top speed of 136 km/h.
-Its mileage output is around 38 km/l, that is really good for a sports bike.
+Its mileage output is around 38 km/l, which is really good for a sports bike.

 Dimensions: Honda CBR 150R is one of the lightest supersport in its class, it weighs only 137 kg.
 It has a seat height of 782 mm and it offers a ground clearance of 160 mm.
 Its wheelbase is 1,310 mm and it has a fuel tank capacity of 12 litres.